Hackney Carriage Information

-7. All applicants must pass the Council's knowledge test before a Driver's Licence will be issued.
-The knowledge test can be taken either as a written test or verbal test.
+7. Save as set out in condition 10 below all applicants must pass the Council’s knowledge test before a Driver’s Licence will be issued.
+The knowledge test is taken as a written test.
 Applicants must contact the Council to make an appointment to take the knowledge test.
-An applicant will be allowed no more than four attempts to pass the knowledge test and must pass the knowledge test within a 12 month period.
+An applicant will be allowed no more than four attempts to pass the knowledge test.
+(See also condition 12 below)

-8. All applicants must produce evidence of having passed the steering to success course at Rossendale College.
+8. All applicants must produce evidence of having passed the Taxi drivers test.

 Duration of Driver’s Licence

-10. Subject to suspension and/or revocation a Driver's Licence will be valid for 12 months from the date of issue.
+12. Save where a licence is subject to suspension or revocation a Driver’s Licence will be valid for 12 months or 3 years (dependent on the period applied for) from the date of issue.

-11. A Driver's Licence may be suspended, revoked and/or not renewed by the Council if:
+13. A Driver’s Licence may be suspended, revoked and/or not renewed by the Council if a driver:

-a. a driver fails to comply with these standard conditions;
+a. fails to comply with these standard conditions;

-b. a driver is convicted of an offence involving dishonesty, indecency or violence; or
+b. is convicted of an offence involving dishonesty, indecency or violence;

-12. The driver of a Hackney Carriage MUST wear their Hackney Carriage Driver's Badge in such a position and manner as to be visible at all times whilst in the course of their duty.
+14. The driver of a Hackney Carriage must wear their Hackney Carriage Driver’s Badge in such a position and manner as to be visible at all times whilst in the course of their duty.

 Conduct of driver